 The $\mathcal{O}(a)$-improved Wilson quark action $S_{{\rm quark}}$ for the light dynamical quarks ($u,d,s$) is given by

-The action is used to calculate the $u$ quark and $d$ quark propagators.
+Certain choice of the coefficient $c_{{\rm SW}} $ reduces the discretization errors to $\sim \mathcal O(a^2)$.
+The action \Eq{eq:improved_quark} is used to calculate the $u$ quark and $d$ quark propagators.

 If we apply the $\mathcal{O}(a)$-improved Wilson quark action designed for light quarks to the heavy charm quark, it yields systematic errors of order $\sim \mathcal O(am_c)$ ~\cite{RHQ_on_LQCD}.
-Therefore, we use the relativistic heavy quark action (RHQ) ~\cite{RHQ_on_LQCD,Namekawa_charm} for reduced systematic errors.
+Therefore, we use the relativistic heavy quark action (RHQ) ~\cite{RHQ_on_LQCD,Namekawa_charm} with systematic errors reduced to the same order as the $\mathcal{O}(a)$-improved Wilson quark action.
 The RHQ action $S_{{\rm RHQ}}$ is given by

 where $\hat 4$ denotes the unit vector in the temporal direction and $Q(x)=c(x)$ denotes the charm quark field.
 The parameter $r_t$ is set to $1$ while other parameters $r_s,c_B,c_E$ and $\nu$ are taken from Ref.~\cite{Namekawa_charm} in \Table{RHQ_params}.